rider-waite-smith-queen of wands

 The Rider-Waite-Smith Tarot card is again of a more mundane nature than what we expect from the Thoth Tarot.
 On the Rider-Waite-Smith Tarot Card, the Queen is stoic, holding a leaf sprouting phallic shaped wand implying her fertile and sexually passionate or expressive nature.
-The Black Cat is still used rather than a leopard to imply her dark energy side and/or "instinctual" side.
+The Black Cat is still and traditionally used rather than a leopard to imply her dark energy side and/or "instinctual" side.
 Her solar-fiery nature is implied in the Sun flower she holds plus the ones on the tapestry, as well as, the Lions, both red and gold; Lions being the symbol of Leo and the Sun.
 The Red lions on the Tapestry also symbolized medieval royalty and a "Lion hearted" nature.
 In the zodiac, the Queen of Wands rules from 21st degree of Pisces to the 20th degree of Aries and represents the mysteries of the Watery part of Fire.
 What can be simply said here, is that Fire is Spirit and the Watery part of Spirit is "spiritual matter" or the Conscious Spirit which is both fluid and colored (colors are not reflections of the force--but the actual force itself) and is often shallowly called "Emotions".
 If you could see the Aura and Chakras, as I do, you would know that the 8 conscious-states of Energy, called auric bodies, are made of "Spiritual matter" or Bio-Protons....Solar-Conscious-energy.

 The Thoth Queen of Wands represents this mystery of the Maternal Solar- Mother of the Spiritual forms.
 Upon her head is the winged globed-flame-ray crown, in her left hand is the cone topped wand of Bacchanalian mysteries called a Thrysus.
 The cone on top is a symbol of the pineal gland and wisdom.
 Her left hand is placed on the sitting leopard.
 The Black Panther is (or black cat) is usually associated with the Dark Goddess, who is considered ruler of the Underworld, death and the instincts.
 However, to us moderns she can be considered to be the Dark Matter (Dark-Matriarch or womb) of quantum physics fame.
 However, depicted here is the Goddess of Fire, a Hawaiian Pele, and the leopard is used to symbolize her power in repose since it is both black spotted and lion- tawny, as the lion is representative of the Sun.
 Everything about this card seems to shout "fire", but if you've noticed, it is a controlled force here, as even her fiery thrown is formed in geometric shapes suggesting "controlled"or purposely directed Passions of a fiery spiritual nature.